What is the NZAM initiative?

 IN ITS OWN WORDS

-Our assessment of the ESG risks facing investors concludes that climate risk presents the greatest challenge to meeting our investment objectives.
-In order to protect and grow capital we are deepening our understanding of, and engagement with, the energy transition.
+Our assessment of the risks facing investors concludes that climate risk presents a challenge to meeting our investment objectives.
+To protect and grow capital, we are deepening our understanding of, and engagement with, the energy transition.

-NZAM provides a framework for managing these risks and capturing these opportunities that is well aligned with Ruffer’s approach.
-It also gives a clear set of targets which we can use to communicate our approach to Net Zero investing and that our clients can use to assess our progress.
+NZAM provides a framework for managing these risks and capturing these opportunities.
+It also gives a clear set of ambitions which we can use to communicate our approach to Net Zero investing.